hindsightsoftware/atlassian-connect-play/README.md

 * defining the registration `webhook` so that installation events of the add-on in host application are automatically handled.

-Note that by default the module will serve the _empty_ descriptor template when installed, which gives you the minimum working add-on.
+Note that by default the module will serve the _simplest_ descriptor based on this template when installed, which gives you the minimum working Atlassian Connect add-on.

 ### Validates incoming OAuth request